 How do bats use churches?

-At least eight of the 17 species of bats breeding in Britain use churches to some extent.
+At least twelve of the 17 species of bats breeding in Britain use churches to some extent.
 Old churches are often complex in structure, and over the centuries many gaps have formed that allow bats to enter the building.
 Inside, cracks and crevices in the supporting timber frame are used by roosting bats.
 During summer months, roof and eaves voids can house maternity colonies containing several hundred bats.

 In most churches however, the number of bats is small and often the congregation may not even be aware of their presence.